ccz181078/Coq-BB5/CoqBB5/BB2x4/README.md

 # BB(2,4) = 3,932,964

 This folder contains the Coq (v8.20.1) proof that `BB(2,4) = 3,932,964`.
 This result means that the maximum number of steps that a halting 2-state 4-symbol Turing machine can do from all-0 tape is 3,932,964.
-See [https://wiki.bbchallenge.org/wiki/Main_Page](bbchallenge's wiki) or [https://github.com/bbchallenge/bbchallenge-paper](bbchallenge's BB5 paper) for more background and detailled information.
+See [bbchallenge's wiki](https://wiki.bbchallenge.org/wiki/Main_Page) or [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper) for more background and detailled information.

 Proving this results involves enumerating 2-state 4-symbol Turing machines and decide for each whether it halts or not and, if it halts, that it halts after at most 3,932,964 steps.